boardfish/remote_record/README.md

 caching by way of expiry or ETags, I recommend using `faraday-http-cache` for your clients and setting `memoize` to `false`.
 Remote Record will eventually gain support for caching.

+### Forcing a fresh request

+You might want to force a fresh request in some instances, even if you're using `memoize`.
+To do this, call `fresh` on a reference, and it'll be repopulated.